 You aren’t alone if the first thing you think of when you think of the holiday season is stress, stress, and more stress.
-And all that stress can lead to health problems.
+All of that added stress can lead to serious health problems.

 Studies have shown that there is an increase in cardiac events during the holiday season, possibly triggered by activities such as shoveling heavy snow or a packed calendar of events.
-But during this busy time, it’s important not to ignore your health.
+During this hectic time, do not ignore your heart health.

-D.P.
-Suresh, MD, Interventional Cardiologist with St. Elizabeth Physicians, says it is important to know the warning signs of a heart attack.
-He says, “50% of patients who present with a heart attack experience atypical symptoms.”
+It’s important to recognize the warning signs of a heart attack.
+“50% of patients who present with a heart attack experience atypical symptoms” says Dr. D.P.
+Suresh, Cardiologist and Medical Director at the Florence Wormwald Heart and Vascular Institute at St. Elizabeth.

-Most people think symptoms of a heart attack are severe pain in your chest and arm.
-But there are other tell-tale symptoms of a heart attack, including:
+Most people think the only symptoms of a heart attack are severe pain in the chest or arm.
+But there are other tell-tale symptoms that could be warning signs of a heart attack, including:

 - Dizziness, light-headed feeling